|4||Baldwin Park, California|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Medford air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Medford is currently 1.9 times the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|